 - A spouse may be younger than 65 and not disabled as long as the other spouse meets all the requirements.
 Owners other than spouses must meet all of the requirements.

 - Your home has to be your sole residence.
-All owners who have title to the property must reside in the property as of January 1 of this year and continue to reside there (except owners in nursing homes and assisted living facilities).
+All owners who have title to the property must reside in the property as of this year and continue to reside there (except owners in nursing homes and assisted living facilities).

 1. You must be totally and permanently disabled.